mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 penetrating (if a battle is going on between shipmates using the sphere versus the high fidelity music system, highest Tech Level will win...).
-This is used to create a zone over up to five metres in radius where a Traveller can enjoy both peace and quiet.
+This is used to create a zone over up to five meters in radius where a Traveller can enjoy both peace and quiet.

 Item TL Effect Kg Cost
 Sphere of
 Solace

-10 Creates 5 metre radius
+10 Creates 5 meter radius
 sphere of silence

 1 Cr500